How to Fix Window Tint That Is Peeling

 Be careful while trying to fix your car tint film.
 It is likely that the parts of the window tints that are peeling off will be sharp and might cause cuts, so take precautions like wearing gloves or using coverings on your hands to protect them from any harm.

-If you work on a dry day, you should wear safety glasses and close-fitting clothes to prevent particles from flying into your eyes or skin.
+If you are working on a dry day, you should wear safety glasses and close-fitting clothes to avoid any particles from flying into your eyes or skin.

 Film May Become Scratched